 - 1 Navigate to the URL provided by your project administrator.
 The SSO sign in page opens. - 2 Enter your user name and password. - 3 Click the Log In button.
-The User Log in page opens with the Username field populated and read-only. - 4 Select the database in which you will be working.
+The User Log in page opens. - 4 Select the database in which you will be working.
 The first time you log in, the full list of databases is included in the list of databases.
-Afterward, the last database in which you worked is selected by default.

-- 5 Select the project in which you will be working.
+Afterward, the last database in which you worked is selected by default. - 5 Select the project in which you will be working.
 Only the projects to which you have access are included in the list of projects.
-The last project in which you worked is selected by default. - 6 Click the Continue button or press the Enter key.
+The last project in which you worked is selected by default. - 6 Click the Login button or press the Enter key.